Double Take

 "Are you going to shoot us, lawman Ezra?"

-Ezra frowned, ‘had he said ‘us’?
-Surely the man wasn’t suddenly aligning himself with James?’
+Ezra frowned, had he said 'us'?
+Surely the man wasn't suddenly aligning himself with James?

 "Mr. Dane, may I inquire as to whom you are referring when you say ‘us’?"

-Both eyes now blinking rapidly, Seth looked around wildly, as if he thought Ezra was trying to play a trick on him.
+Both eyes now blinking rapidly.
+Seth looked around wildly, as if he thought Ezra was trying to play a trick on him.

 "Us… me and Seth."

 Ezra stared at Dane, the man was insane.
-Before he could decide what to do or say to the insane man in front of him, a single shot broke the silence and Seth crumpled to the floor.
+Before he could decide what to do or say to the insane man in front of him a single shot broke the silence and Seth crumpled to the floor.
 Dead.
 Ezra turned to his guns on James.

-"No one cheats me!"
+"No one cheats me!" snarled James.

-Ezra’s mind was still reeling from the implications of Dane’s words.
-He looked down at the floor at the man he so briefly knew as Seth Dane and back up again at James.
-Opening his month, he said the first thing that came to mind, "You are under arrest, sir."
+Ezra's mind was still reeling from the implications of Dane's words.
+He looked down at the floor at the man he had so briefly known as Seth Dane and back James.
+Opening his month, he said the first thing that came to mind,

-JD came out of the jail and stood next to Ezra, "Judge said Dane must have somehow slipped out, with that attempted escape that happen two years ago.
-He got life ‘coz killing the bartender was an accident and nobody seems to care about the other man…just some stranger passing through."
-They stood in silence for a while, "Was Dane a friend of yours?"
+"Judge said Dane must have somehow slipped out with an attempted escape that happen two years ago.
+He got life 'coz killing the bartender was an accident and nobody seems to care about the other man...just some stranger passing through."

 "No, Mr Dunne."

-JD looked at Ezra, laughing softly, he said,
+JD looked at Ezra, laughing softly he said,

 "Ezra, that was the shortest sentence I have ever heard from you, you know that?"